Mingding Doctrine

 Theology is an Endless Ocean

-1. God revealed the Bible, and we need to construct a godly logical system.
-This theological system is endless, like the knowledge of the sea filling the ocean.
+1. God has revealed the Bible, and we need to construct a Godly logic system.
+This theological system is endless, like the knowledge of the sea covering the ocean.

 2. Since science is endless, how much more so is theology?

-1. The culture of "passing the days" will sooner or later be revealed by God.
-God will work with us to reveal the filth, laziness, and "passing the days" mentality within us.
+1. The culture of drifting along will sooner or later be revealed by God.
+God will work with us to show the filth, laziness, and "drifting along" mentality within us.

-2. Without growth, relying only on those "few religious tricks" will not accomplish much.
+2. Without growth, relying only on those "few religious tricks" will not accomplish anything.

 The Church's Mission as a "Human Resources Agency"